 One of the first things you’ll need is some way to showcase your photos.
 There are few different ways to do this, but most include creating a gallery of some sort (or more than one).
 This can be done using the default WordPress media library, but that’s neither the most efficient nor the most effective way to go about it.

 That’s why there are gallery plug-ins.
 There are many to choose from, both free and premium, but for beginners and pros alike, we suggest the Envira Gallery plugin.

 Envira Gallery comes in both free and premium versions and varies depending on the number of features you’re looking for.
 It works with both images and video, uses drag-and-drop, and is super SEO friendly.
 The free version comes with lightboxes (popups that feature your photos) and lazy loading (to speed up the rate at which your pages load).

-The premium versions come with everything from watermarking and social media buttons to e-commerce integration.
-It’s basically a plugin that can go as far as you need to go with your photos.
-In addition, it also has a ton of support and development happening around it—it certainly won’t be becoming obsolete any time soon.
+The premium version comes with everything from watermarking and social media buttons to e-commerce integration.
+It’s a plugin that can go as far as you need to go with your photos.
+Besides, it also has a ton of support and development happening around it—it indeed won’t be becoming obsolete any time soon.

 - Price: The premium versions are from $29 – $299, but you can get just about everything they offer for $99.
 (The $299 is for developers.)

 If you’re not really into going gallery style or would like a bit of variety on your site, then sliders are a great option.
 Sliders (automatically moving slideshows placed at the top of a page) are the bread and butter or portfolio sites and when used well can augment your site’s appeal.